raghvendra5688/Practical-Machine-Learning-Course-Project/README.md

 #### Solution

-The solution for this exercise is contained in the 'project1.Rmd' R markdown document.
+The solution for this exercise is contained in the 'index.Rmd' R markdown document.
 Running this document will generate not only a document outlining each of the steps taken, but will also output the test set results that were submitted for grading.

 File                 | Description
 -------------------- | ------------------------------------------------------------------------------